 Parent-Child Record Relationships

-For example, a typical customer record includes sublists, represented as tables in subtabs on a form, for note and message record instances.
-In this case the customer record is a parent of the note and message records, and therefore the notes and messages are child records of the customer record.
-The name of a child record sublist on the parent record is the plural of the name of the parent record type.
+For example, a typical customer record may include sublists, represented as tables in subtabs on a form, for notes and messages record instances.
+In this case the customer record is a parent of the note and message child records.
+Therefore the notes and messages are child record instances of the customer record.
+The child record sublist name on the parent record are the plural forms of the child record types.

 Parent-child relationships can exist between: